Medrio collects information from individuals who visit our website ("Visitors") and individuals who use the Medrio software service ("Customers").

 Medrio may also use a third-party intermediary to manage the credit card processing.
 This intermediary is solely a link in the distribution chain, and is not permitted to store, retain, or use the information provided, except for the sole purpose of credit card processing.

-Medrio will not disclose personally identifiable information to any Agent unless it first either ascertains that the Agent adheres to the Safe Harbor Principles or is subject to the EU Directive on Data Protection or another adequacy finding or enters into a written agreement with such Agent requiring that the Agent provide at least the same level of privacy protection as is required by the relevant Safe Harbor Principles.
+Medrio will not disclose personally identifiable information to any Agent unless it first either ascertains that the Agent adheres to the EU-U.S. Privacy Shield Framework or Swiss-U.S. Pricacy Shield Framework or is subject to the EU Directive on Data Protection or another adequacy finding or enters into a written agreement with such Agent requiring that the Agent provide at least the same level of privacy protection as is required by the relevant Privacy Shield Principles.

 Medrio, Inc. offers its visitors and customers a means to choose how we may use information provided.
 If, at any time after providing us with information, you change your mind about receiving commercial information from us or about sharing your information with third parties, send a request specifying your new choice to firstname.lastname@example.org.